moabb.pipelines.classification.SSVEP_SSCOR#

 Parameters:

-• n_fbands (int, default=5) – Number of sub-bands for filter bank decomposition.
+• n_fbands (int) – Number of sub-bands for filter bank decomposition.
+Defaults to 5.

-• is_ensemble (bool, default=True) – If True, use ensemble approach combining spatial filters from all classes.
+• is_ensemble (bool) – If True, use ensemble approach combining spatial filters from all classes.
+Defaults to True.

 classes_#